maxastyler/Precision-Refrigerator/README.md

 # Precision-Refrigerator
 Code for controlling a Peltier thermoelectric device with two temperature sensors.

-Run the daemon, FridgeServer.py and connect with some program using the methods in FridgeClient to fetch data and set a target temperature.
+A server is set up which interacts with a thermometer and peltier device to read and control the current temperature a beaker of water.
+This server then connects to clients, and transfers information using sockets.
+Two example clients are written, one for command line and one with a multi-threaded GUI.
+This GUI graphs the data coming in, and can save the saved data into a numpy formatted plain text file.

 A little beaker simulator (BeakerSim.py) allows testing of the daemon interface.